Sign In / Sign Out

 Distance yourself 6 feet apart from others whenever possible.
 6 feet is about the length of a bicycle.

-Face coverings are required in all ASU buildings and outdoor spaces where distancing is not possible.
+Face coverings are required in all ASU buildings and outdoor spaces (except when eating).
 Sun Devils wear face coverings not only for ourselves, but for each other.

 Wash hands frequently and always before eating.
 Cover coughs and sneezes.
 Maintain a clean environment by frequently disinfecting workspaces and frequently touched items like phones and computers.